lidofinance/lido-improvement-proposals/LIPS/lip-35.md

    - Deposits with an invalid BLS signature are skipped.
    - The first BLS-valid deposit for a key determines the key’s status: if it points to Lido withdrawal credentials, the key is accepted and the deposit is kept; otherwise the key is considered front-run and all of its deposits are discarded.
    - Subsequent deposits to an already-accepted key are added to that key's group.
-5. **Sum balances:** `clPendingValidatorsBalance` is the sum of deposit amounts across all deposits attributed to accepted pending Lido keys.
+5. **Sum balances:** `clPendingBalance` is the sum of deposit amounts across all deposits attributed to accepted pending Lido keys.

 ### From Transient to Pending